-Mr. Terry S. Zobeck

-Deputy Associate Director

-Planning and Budget

-Office of National Drug Control Policy

-750 17th Street, NW

-Washington, DC 20503
+Mr. Jon Rice Associate Director Performance and Budget Office of National Drug Control Policy 750 17th Street, NW Room 535 Washington, DC 20503

-Dear Mr. Zobeck:
+Dear Mr. Rice:

-In my capacity as Acting Deputy Assistant Secretary of Defense for Counternarcotics, I assert that the drug methodology used to calculate obligations by drug control function of Fiscal Year 2006 budgetary resources is reasonable and accurate.
-I further assert that the obligation table in TAB A was generated by the methodology as reflected in TAB B. The obligations are associated with a financial plan that properly reflects all changes made during the fiscal year.
-The Counternarcotics Central Transfer Account does not receive Fund Control Notices and, therefore, any assertion regarding this is inapplicable.
+The drug methodology used to calculate obligations by drug control function of Fiscal Year 2008 budgetary resources is reasonable and accurate.
+The obligation table in TAB A was generated by the methodology as reflected in TAB B. The obligations are associated with a financial plan that properly reflects all changes made during the fiscal year.
+The Counternarcotics Central Transfer Account does not receive Fund Control Notice.
+Performance Reporting will be addressed under separate correspondence.